ChengTang/lauriekell.github.io/Home.md

 lh=FLPar(lh)
 ```

-Values can be replace with any [better estimates](https://www.researchgate.net/publication/236650425_Ecological_and_economic_trade-offs_in_the_management_of_mixed_fisheries_A_case_study_of_spawning_closures_in_flatfish_fisheries) that may be available.
+Values can be replace with any [better estimates](https://www.researchgate.net/publication/236650425_Ecological_and_economic_trade-offs_in_the_management_of_mixed_fisheries_A_case_study_of_spawning_closures_in_flatfish_fisheries) available.

-`lhPar` fills in missing values using life history theory, while quantities like selection-at-age are set using defaults, in this case set to be the same as maturity-at-age.
+Then `lhPar` fills in missing values using life history theory, while quantities like selection-at-age are set using defaults, in this case set to be the same as maturity-at-age.

 ```{r}